 Indeed, as shown in \autoref{subsec:results}, this approach achieves \textit{zero safety violations}.
-Moreover, the task policies trained under both filters converge to the same—and, in some cases, higher—episodic return as the baselines.
+Moreover, the task policies trained under both filters converge to the same—and, in some cases, higher—episodic return when compared to the baselines.

 \textbf{Baselines.} We compare against two baselines for constrained \gls{RL}: \begin{itemize} \item \textbf{\gls{CPO}~\cite{achiam2017constrained}:} The agent optimizes its return subject to a budget on the environment’s constraint costs.
 We use the same implementation provided by Safety Gymnasium exactly as released. \item \textbf{Standard \gls{SAC}:} The agent optimizes its return with no explicit constraints or costs other than episode termination, which occurs immediately after a safety violation.
 Because episode termination prevents the agent from accruing positive rewards in the future, this setup implicitly encourages the agent to learn policies that satisfy the safety constraints.
 This is a commonly used heuristic for \gls{RL} under soft safety constraints~\cite{oh2025safety, faust2018prm}. \end{itemize}